robertmartin8/ReasonableDeviations/_notes/SML_problems.md

                             else sep(xs, pos, x::neg);
 ```

-I'm fairly sure that what I have here is the 'proper' solution, though actually it isn't actually more efficient.
+I'm fairly sure that what I have here is the 'proper' solution, though it isn't actually more efficient.

 ```ocaml
 fun sep [] = ([], [])